Psychotherapy & Counselling in Sussex

 Here to help

-Welcome to Southdowns Psychotherapy and Counselling, a private practice led by Alana Burton (Dip.
-TA Practice, MBACP).
+Welcome to Southdowns Psychotherapy and Counselling, a private practice led by Alana Burton (CTA, MBACP).

 Are you struggling with something you can’t seem fix alone?
 Perhaps you need to support to work through something together with your partner in couples therapy?
 Maybe you are feeling overwhelmed by something that’s going on for you?
 Therapy sessions provide an understanding and challenging environment through which you can develop emotional resilience and experience optimal growth.